jaspreetishar/BoReMi/README.md

        E. Activate the virtual environment by typing "conda activate {environment_name}" in the terminal or an Anaconda command prompt.

-       F. Install the kernel for jupyter notebook by typing "ipython kernel install --user --name=python" in the terminal or an Anaconda command prompt.
+       F. Install the kernel for jupyter by typing "ipython kernel install --user --name=python" in the terminal or an Anaconda command prompt.

 6. Accessing the GUI: To use BoReMi, open the notebook that contains the GUI.
 Type "jupyter-lab {absolute_address_of_the_GUI.ipynb}" in the terminal or an Anaconda command prompt.